 Introduction

-Types of Microbiomes and their Location
+Types of Microbiomes and Their Locations

 Microbiomes and Disease

-Microbiomes versus Microbiota
+Microbiomes vs. Microbiota

-Actual Research and Future Prospects
+Research and Future Possibilities

 Other Journal : Files